stevegeek/encoded_id/README.md

 * supports slugged IDs (eg 'beef-tenderloins-prime--p5w9-z27j')
 * supports multiple IDs encoded in one `EncodedId` (eg '7aq6-0zqw' decodes to `[78, 45]`)
 * uses a reduced character set (Crockford alphabet) & ids split into groups of letters, ie 'human-readability'
+* profanity limitation

 To use with **Rails** check out the `encoded_id-rails` gem.

+# TODO

+- support encoding of hex strings (eg UUIDs) (see hashids#encode_hex)

+## Note on security of encoded IDs (hashids)

+**Encoded IDs are not secure**.
+It maybe possible to reverse them via brute-force.
+They are meant to be used in URLs as an obfuscation.
+The algorithm is not an encryption.

+Please read more on https://hashids.org/

 ## Compared to alternate Gems